jperichon/mogreet-php/README.md

 ## Introduction

-This is a PHP wrapper for the Mogreet API, stil under development.
+This is a PHP wrapper for the Mogreet API.
-Only a few methods are implemented so far.
-You can:
-- ping our service (system.ping)
-- send a SMS/MMS (transaction.send)
-- upload a media (media.upload)

-The rest is coming soon, with tests and solutions to install using a package manager.
+Tests and a solution to install the wrapper using a package manager are coming soon.

 ## Installation